 - Level 5 Award in Leadership and Management

-Learners should be 16 (minimum) to undertake this qualification.
+Learners should be a minumum of 16 years old to undertake this qualification.

 This qualification is available in England and Northern Ireland.

 To view the Qualification Specification please click here.

 child protection in early years

 |Promote the health, safety and welfare of young children||T/506/9349||3||18||4|

 |Support the health, well being and physical care needs of children in early years settings||T/506/9352||3||26||4|

 |Equality, diversity and inclusion in early years settings||F/506/9354||3||17||3|